-CE 409-Hazardous Waste Treatment and Site Remediation Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 This course builds upon the fundamentals of environmental engineering learned in CE 321 to explore the in-depth science and chemical/biological principles behind the treatment of hazardous waste and remediation of contaminated soils and groundwater.
+CE 409-Hazardous Waste Treatment & Site Remediation Lecture hours: 3 lab hours: 0 credit hours: 3 This course builds upon the fundamentals of environmental engineering learned in CE 321W to explore the in-depth science and chemical/biological principles behind the treatment of hazardous waste and remediation of contaminated soils and groundwater.
 Technologies investigated in this course encompass containment systems, monitoring devices, as well as new and available methods to minimize, transform, destroy, detoxify, and eliminate the hazardous components of wastes.
 Cadets study applications of the physical, chemical, and biological processes necessary for the treatment of industrial and municipal wastes.
 Cadets explore the issues behind solid and hazardous waste generation as well as the regulatory standards impacting the industry.
 The issues of sustainability, pollution prevention, and lifecycle analysis will also be investigated.
 Cadets will take a guided field trip to the local landfill and use the resources of the Environmental Engineering Lab (217 Nichols Engineering Hall) to reinforce and model the science and chemistry involved with treatment and remediation of hazardous wastes in the environment.
-Prerequisite(s): CE 321 CE 412-Environmental Engineering Chemistry Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 Overview of basic physical, equilibrium, biological, and organic chemistry principles and applications for environmental engineering.
-Emphasis on chemical properties and reactions that influence the characteristics and treatment of wastes and chemically contaminated water, soil, and air.
-CE 415-Environmental Engineering Unit Process Design Lecture Hours: 2 Lab Hours: 3 Credit Hours: 3 Design and analysis of biological, physical, and chemical processes for treatment of liquid and solid municipal and industrial wastes.
+Prerequisite(s): CE 321W CE 412-Environmental Engineering Chemistry Lecture hours: 3 lab hours: 0 credit hours: 3 Overview of basic physical, equilibrium, biological, and organic chemistry principles and applications for environmental engineering.
+Emphasis on chemical properties and reactions that influence the characteristics and treatment of wastes and chemically contaminated water, soil, and six CE 415-Environmental Engineering Unit Process Design Lecture hours: 2 Lab hours: 3 credit hours: 3 Design and analysis of biological, physical, and chemical processes for treatment of liquid and solid municipal and industrial wastes.
 Design and analysis of air pollution control technologies.
 Practical applications are emphasized.
 Prerequisite(s): CE 321.